Tenza Valley - Where Andes whispers abundance

 1. Take the Autopista norte towards Tunja.
 This is called the Autopista Norte or by its official name - The Liberators’ highway | Avenida de los libertadores

 2. After crossing Sisga reservoir, take the exit to the right towards Machetá , Cundinamarca.
-Machetá is about 2100 meters above sea level and the weather changes can be noticed here.
+Here the RN 56 starts.
+Machetá is about 2100 meters above sea level and as you go downhill, you can notice that the weather changes.
+The landscape changes as well with plantains and fruits growing as we continue the trajectory deep inside Tenza valley territory.

 3. From Machetá, it is a direct road to the provincial capitals of Guateque and Garagoa.